-- 1. The gravity of the issue of trafficking human beings has been recognized far way back in the 19th century by the international community and efforts have been made to fight against this evil.
-The first international conference on the prevention of trafficking in women was held in 1895 in Paris, followed by another in 1899 in London and one in Budapest. - 2.
-In 1904, sixteen States got together at an international conference in Paris leading to the framing of the first international agreement against 'white slavery' known as the International Agreement for the Suppression of the White Slave Traffic.
+1. The gravity of the issue of trafficking in human beings has been recognized far way back in the 19th century by the international community and efforts have been made to fight against this evil.
+The first international conference on the prevention of trafficking in women was held in 1895 in Paris, followed by one in 1899 in London and another one in Budapest.

+2. In 1904, sixteen States got together at an international conference in Paris leading to the framing of the first international agreement against 'white slavery' known as the International Agreement for the Suppression of the White Slave Traffic.
 This was the first international treaty that addressed the problem of trafficking in human beings.
-The 1904 international agreement aimed to combat the procuring of women or girls for immoral purpose abroad by forced or abusive, recruitment of women and did not include trafficking within national borders. - 3.
-Six years later this agreement was followed by a new International Convention for the Suppression of the White Slave Traffic, 1910, which included in its purview the "trafficking in women" within national boundaries.
-However this treaty related only to the forced or abusive recruitment of women. - 4.
-The International Convention for the Suppression of the Traffic in Women and Children, 1921, was another international instrument in this series, which for the first time recognized that boys, as well as women and girls, too were victims of trafficking. - 5.
-Similar efforts in this direction resulted in the adoption of another International Convention for the Suppression of the Traffic in Women of Full Age, 1933, which marked a shift in the concept of trafficking as it made consensual recruitment of women also punishable.
-This convention was applicable only when the trafficking occurred across international borders. - 6.
-These four treaties were consolidated later in the form of the Convention for the Suppression of Trafficking in Persons and the Exploitation of the Prostitution of Others, 1949.
-Similar to the 1933 convention, this convention also makes trafficking punishable even where the woman is recruited consensually.2 - 7.
-However, the 1949 Convention has been critiqued from various viewpoints.
-It is argued, "The 1949 Convention arises out of a prohibitionist perspective and seeks to criminalize acts associated with prostitution, though not prostitution itself.
-The 1949 Convention has proved ineffective in protecting the rights of trafficked women and combating trafficking.
-The Convention does not take a human rights approach.
-It does not regard women as independent actors endowed with rights and reason; rather, the Convention views them as vulnerable beings in need of protection from the "evils of prostitution".
-As such, the 1949 Convention does very little to protect women from and provide remedies for the human rights violations committed in the course of trafficking, thereby increasing trafficked women's marginalization and vulnerability to human rights violations.
-Further, by confining the definition of trafficking to trafficking for prostitution, the 1949 Convention excludes vast numbers of women from its protection.
-Documentation shows that trafficking is undertaken for a myriad of purposes, including but not limited to prostitution or other sex work, domestic, manual or industrial labour, and marriage, adoptive or other intimate relationships."
+The 1904 international agreement aimed to combat the procuring of women or girls for immoral purpose abroad by forced or abusive recruitment of women and did not include trafficking within national borders.

+3. Six years later, this agreement was followed by a new International Convention for the Suppression of the White Slave Traffic, 1910, which included in its purview the "trafficking in women" within national boundaries.
+However, this treaty related only to the forced or abusive recruitment of women.

+4. The International Convention for the Suppression of the Traffic in Women and Children, 1921, was another international instrument in this series, which for the first time recognized that boys, as well as women and girls, too were victims of trafficking.

+5. Similar efforts in this direction resulted in the adoption of another International Convention for the Suppression of the Traffic in Women of Full Age, 1933, which marked a shift in the concept of trafficking as it made consensual recruitment of women also punishable.
+This convention was applicable only when the trafficking occurred across international borders.

+6. These four treaties were consolidated later in the form of the Convention for the Suppression of Trafficking in Persons and the Exploitation of the Prostitution of Others, 1949.1 Similar to the 1933 convention, this convention also makes trafficking punishable even where the woman is recruited consensually.2